inet-framework/inet/doc/src/users-guide/ch-emulation.rst

 Some example scenarios:

--  Run a simulated component, such as an app or a routing protocol, on nodes of an actual ad-hoc network.
-This setup would allow testing the component’s behavior under real-life conditions.
+-  A simulated component, such as an app or a routing protocol, can be run on nodes of an actual ad-hoc network.
+This setup would allow testing the behavior of the component under real-life conditions.

--  Test the interoperability of a simulated protocol with its real-world counterparts.
+-  The interoperability of a simulated protocol with its real-world counterparts can be tested.

 ..
 Several setups are possible: simulated node in a real network; a simulated subnet in a real network; real-world node in simulated network; etc.

--  As a means of implementing hybrid simulation.
-The real network (or a single host OS) may contain several network emulator devices or simulations running in emulation mode.
-Such a setup provides a relatively easy way of connecting heterogeneous simulators/emulators with each other, sparing the need for HLA or a custom interoperability solution.
+-  As a means of implementing hybrid simulation, the real network (or a single host OS) may contain several network emulator devices or simulations running in emulation mode.
+Such a setup provides a relatively easy way of connecting heterogeneous simulators/emulators with each other, eliminating the need for HLA or a custom interoperability solution.

 .. _ug:sec:emulation:overview: